 An 18 year old female college freshman presents to the Emergency Department with fever for 8 hours, headache and diffuse myalgias.
 Her maximium temperature has been 102.8° F (39.3 C) and she has vomited five times.
 She is mildly tachycardic, with a heart rate of 110.
 Physical exam demonstrates tenderness of the paraspinal musculature of the neck and back with absence of Kernig’s and Brudzinski’s signs, and is otherwise nonfocal.
 After symptomatic treatment with acetaminophen, ondansetron and fluid, she is no longer tachycardic and is tolerating oral fluids, though still feels somewhat ill.
-She asks about the possibility of meningitis, but would prefer not to undergo lumbar puncture if not necessary. go to these guys
+She asks about the possibility of meningitis, but would prefer not to undergo lumbar puncture if not necessary.
+The basic rule is a minimum of one litter box pad location per cat, plus one.

 Bacterial meningitis is a devastating illness with very high mortality and long term morbidity.
 Treatment should begin as early as the disease is suspected, though it can have a nonspecific onset which mimics many more benign illnesses.
 The diagnosis should be considered in any patient with fever and a headache, but since fever, headache and malaise are common in many viral syndromes, performing a diagnostic lumbar puncture on every patient with those symptoms would rapidly result in ED throughput dropping precipitiously.